Timeline for the day of the September 11 attacks: 2:00 p.m.

 2:04: American Airlines Flight 11 was scheduled to have landed at Los Angeles International Airport around this time.

 2:19: United Airlines Flight 175 was scheduled to have landed at Los Angeles International Airport around this time.

 2:32: United Airlines Flight 93 was scheduled to have landed at San Francisco International Airport around this time.

 2:39: At a press conference New York Mayor Rudy Giuliani is asked to estimate the number of casualties at the World Trade Center.
 He replies, "More than any of us can bear."

-2:45 (approximately) Alerted that a possible hijacked plane might strike a target in Alaska, Governor Tony Knowles orders the evacuation of potential targets.
+2:45 (approx.) Alerted that a possible hijacked plane might strike a target in Alaska, Governor Tony Knowles orders the evacuation of potential targets.

 2:50: President Bush arrives at Offutt Air Force Base, Bellevue, Nebraska, to convene a National Security Council teleconference via the U.S. STRATCOM bunker.

 2:54: Flight 85 lands safely in Whitehorse.
 On the tarmac, Flight 85 was greeted by armed Royal Canadian Mounted Police officers who, after interrogating the pilots, learned the whole ordeal was caused by a translation error.

 3:00 p.m.

 3:00 (approx.): Pasquale Buzzelli, who lost consciousness in a North Tower stairway during the collapse, awakens to find himself lying atop the debris with only a fractured foot.

+3:30 (approx.): Director of Central Intelligence George Tenet reports to Bush that he is very certain that bin Laden and his associates were the perpetrators, mentioning that U.S. intelligence had checked the flight manifest of Flight 77, and found three names of known al-Qaeda members.